sahil0286/convertext/README.md

 # ConverText

-ConverText is a simple web application built with React and Bootstrap that allows you to convert text between different formats.
+ConverText is a web application built with React and Bootstrap that allows you to convert text between different formats.

 ## Features